This is a detailed part of chapter 13|Late Kamakura Period, Genko 鎌倉末元寇). Please read chapter 13 before reading this section.

 The stone wall scene.
 Photo from Wikipedia.
 Public Domain

 * Number of soldiers by https://kotobank.jp/word/元寇-60419 .
-Several different reference sources have a slightly different number of soldiers and ships, but they are similar numbers.
+Referred to several different reference sources.
+They all have a similar number of soldiers and ships.

 2 thoughts on “47| Part 2 of –13 Late Kamakura Period: Genko (鎌倉末元寇)”

 Excuse me but how do I access chapter 14?
 Is there a link or something?

 On Fri, 15 Mar 2019 at 9:34 am Study of Japanese Sword wrote: